-As of December 31, 2022, our in-licensed patent portfolio consisted of approximately 37 issued U.S. patents, and approximately 90 issued patents in jurisdictions outside the United States.
-We also have approximately 302 pending patent applications, including PCT applications, provisional patent applications and counterparts to the foregoing U.S. and foreign patents.
-The patents and patent applications outside of the United States were filed in numerous jurisdictions, including Australia, Canada, China, Europe, Hong Kong, India, Israel, Japan, Korea, New Zealand, Russia and Singapore.
-The patents and applications from our in-licensed portfolio for DNA base editing include claims to novel base editors, claims to engineered deaminase enzymes (e.g., evolved TadA) used in the base editors, compositions including the base editor or engineered deaminase as a component, methods of using such base editors, including methods of using such base editors for therapeutic indications, and guide RNAs that target base editors to therapeutically relevant DNA sequences.
+Beam's owned portfolio includes approximately two U.S. patents, 21 pending U.S. patent applications, 13 pending U.S. provisional patent applications, 116 pending ex-U.S. patent applications and five pending PCT applications directed to DNA base editing.
+As of December 31, 2021, we in-licensed approximately 11 U.S. patents, 16 pending U.S. patent applications, 30 ex-U.S. patents, and 96 pending ex-U.S. patent applications, related to DNA base editing from Broad Institute, Harvard, Editas Medicine Inc., or Editas, and Bio Palette Co., Ltd., or Bio Palette.
+The patents and patent applications outside of the United States were filed in jurisdictions including Australia, Canada, China, Europe, Hong Kong, India, Israel, Japan and Korea.
+The patents and applications from our in-licensed portfolio for DNA base editing include claims to novel base editors, claims to engineered deaminase enzymes (e.g., evolved TadA) used in the base editors, compositions including the base editor or engineered deaminase as a component, methods of using such base editors for therapeutic indications, guide RNAs that target base editors to therapeutically relevant DNA sequences.
 The in-licensed patents and applications also cover various aspects related to the platform technology, including base editing systems that employ S. pyogenes Cas9, S. aureus Cas9, Cas9 PAM variants, inactive forms of Cas9, and/or Cas9 nickases, and systems for delivery of base editors.
-The patents and applications from our in-licensed portfolio for RNA base editing include claims to novel base editors, compositions including the base editor as a component, guide RNAs that target base editors to the apeutically relevant RNA sequences, and methods of using such base editors, including methods of using such base editors for therapeutic indications.
-The patents and applications from our in-licensed portfolio for Cas12b editing include claims to methods of using Cas12b to modify DNA (e.g., nuclease cleavage of DNA) and engineered and/or non-naturally occurring compositions including Cas12b as a component.
-The patents and applications from our in-licensed portfolio for delivery technologies include claims to novel lipid-based delivery systems and compositions, viral-based delivery systems and compositions, and methods of using such systems and compositions to deliver base editors.
-The patents and applications from our in-licensed portfolio for the balance of our platform include claims to compositions and methods for delivery of charged base editor proteins into cells, modification and improvements to the base editing systems including improvements to the nucleotide binding protein component, guide RNA component and base editing enzyme component of the base editing complex, methods for evaluating gene targeting and base editing efficiency and compositions and methods for prime editing.
-Our current in-licensed patents and patent applications, if the appropriate maintenance fees are paid, are expected to expire between 2034 and 2040, excluding any additional term for patent term adjustments or patent term extensions (or the corresponding foreign equivalent).
-For information related to our in-licensed intellectual property, see the subsection below titled "-Intellectual Property Licenses."
+Our current in-licensed patents and patent applications on DNA base editing, if the appropriate maintenance fees are paid, are expected to expire between 2034 and 2038, excluding any additional term for patent term adjustments or patent term extensions (or the corresponding foreign equivalent).